Stanfield Organization: Fruit

 Fruit is a prominent crew chief of one of Marlo Stanfield's drug dealing crews, and works closely with Jamal and Justin.
 Fruit is identifiable by his ever-present Kangol hat, and is the chief for one of West Baltimore's most prominent street corners.
 He is first seen negotiating with Dennis "Cutty" Wise over how to distribute a package of dope; he seems to be fair, but he later rips Cutty off, saying the package was taken by the police.
 Cutty protests, but Fruit pulls a gun on him and forces Cutty to withdraw.

 Later in the season, his crew's territory is encroached upon by Bodie Broadus and his crew, which sparks the turf war with the Barksdale organization.
-Fruit is pressured by Marlo to force the Barksdale Organization away, and Fruit responds by gathering his muscle and beating most of the crew into submission with baseball bats.
+Fruit is pressured by Marlo to force the Barksdale Organization away, and Fruit responds by gathering his muscle and beating most of the crew with baseball bats.
 Cutty, now working for the Barksdale organization, takes part in the subsequent retaliation strike against Fruit's corner.
 Slim Charles kills one of Fruit's dealers, but Fruit escapes death because Cutty is unable to bring himself to kill again.

 In "Boys of Summer", the season four premiere, Fruit is seen leaving an afterhours nightspot with a woman, Patrice.
 As he is walking through the parking lot, he is killed by a single gunshot to the head by Lex, the father of Patrice's child.
 Lex shows little regret for his actions, only replying with "Sup Patrice?"
 Fruit's death causes Marlo to order an immediate retaliation hit on his killer, Lex.